 And then it starts: the looming anxiety of having your paper torn apart by a pool of experts in the field.

-“Lots of authors view the peer review process negatively because they typically fear rejection and the not-so-positive comments that come with it,” explained Prof. Teck Yong Eng.
+“Many authors view the peer review process negatively because they typically fear rejection and the not-so-positive comments that come with it,” explained Prof Teck Yong Eng.
 “But the whole idea of this scholarly evaluation is to improve the quality of your paper.”

 At this workshop, Prof. Teck shared valuable tips and tricks for getting research papers past peer review and accepted for publication.